Our Vision and Mission

 Vision: We envision a just and equitable world where knowledge is applied to ensure that humans live in harmony with nature.

 Mission: We are the National Science Foundation's designated information clearinghouse for the societal dimensions of hazards and disasters.
-We are dedicated to reducing disaster harm by:
+Our mission is dedicated to reducing disaster harm through:

-• Building connections between researchers, nonprofit and private sector professionals, the media, policymakers, and federal, state, local, tribal, and territorial officials;
+- Building connections between researchers, nonprofit and private sector professionals, the media, policymakers, and state, local, tribal, territorial, and federal officials;

-• Advancing social science and interdisciplinary knowledge, with a special emphasis on socially marginalized populations; and
+- Advancing social science and interdisciplinary knowledge, with a special emphasis on the most socially marginalized populations; and

 Every day, we work to empower a culture where all people are educated and inspired to take positive action to mitigate hazards losses and to build stronger communities.